unifiedstreaming/live-demo-cmaf/README.md

 - Audio Track 2 - 64kbs 48kHz AAC-LC - Dutch language

 ## Disclaimer
-Please be aware this demo utilises software which is still in development and it therefore not intended for use in a productions environment.
+This demo utilises software which is still in development and is therefore not intended for production use.
 A list of known issues affecting this demo can be tracked [here](known_issues.md).

 ## Setup